The Post-9/11 GI Bill®: Who Qualifies and What Benefits Are Available Under this Program?

 To see the current payment rates for the Post-9/11 GI Bill® click here.

 Yellow Ribbon Program

-In order to qualify for additional funding from the Yellow Ribbon program, you must be eligible for the maximum benefit rate under your Post-9/11 GI Bill entitlement and cannot currently be on active duty.3 A list of all institutions participating in the program can be found on the VA's website.
+In order to qualify for additional funding from the Yellow Ribbon program, you must be eligible for the maximum benefit rate under your Post-9/11 GI Bill® entitlement and cannot currently be on active duty and the school you choose to attend must participate in the Yellow Ribbon Grant program.3 A list of all institutions participating in the program can be found on the VA's website.